rana-balabel/secure-pass-guard/README.md

 ### User View
 <img width="1023" alt="image" src="https://github.com/rana-balabel/secure-pass-guard/assets/78990245/b5d9cc3e-6e28-4cfb-83bf-f168342a112d"> <br>
 ### Demo & Setup
-To setup the environment, install the Thonny IDE and upload the latest firmware of the Raspberry Pi Pico from the [Documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
+- To setup the environment, install the Thonny IDE and upload the latest firmware of the Raspberry Pi Pico from the [Documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
-Select the MicroPython language in the interpretor and run the [main.py]() after setting up the circuit.
+- Select the MicroPython language in the interpretor and run the [main.py]() after setting up the circuit.
 Ensure the dependencies (SimpleMFRC522 module, for ex.) are installed on the Pico beforehand.
+- Copy over the [index.html]() and required JavaScript [js/alarm.js].
+The CSS and remaining files are optional and only used for styling.

-View the demo through this [Google Drive link](https://drive.google.com/file/d/1BywcW-gau7x6p4sAKkLqN3-PGKrpZqSf/view?usp=sharing) <br>
+- View the demo through this [Google Drive link](https://drive.google.com/file/d/1BywcW-gau7x6p4sAKkLqN3-PGKrpZqSf/view?usp=sharing) <br>